-How rival agendas threaten Trump's summit with Kim
+Kim Jong-un's warning shot to the US

 There are, however, signs some sort of a deal can still be done.

 John Delury, professor of history at Yonsei University, is optimistic.
-He described this as a "hiccup" but believes the situation could be diffused with the right message.
+He described this as a "hiccup" but believes the situation could be defused with the right message.

 "North Korea didn't say it wasn't going to give up its nukes.
 It said we are not going to denuclearise if you're going to hold a gun to our head.
 They're not going to give up this deterrent for nothing.
 They're saying this process is going to have to be reciprocal and you're going to have to do stuff just like we do stuff."